-- b.
-If [RENDERING PROVIDER TAXONOMY] code is a valid NUCC maintained Provider Taxonomy code but NOT included in the NUCC maintained Provider Taxonomy Codes in Table 2 below, then include in numerator; 6 STOP processing. - c.
-If both a AND b are not met, then the service was not provided as an "oral health" service; STOP processing.
-This enrollee is already included in the denominator but will not be included in the numerator.
+- a.
+If [SERVICE CODE] = D1206 or D12085 or D1351, AND - b.
+If [RENDERING PROVIDER TAXONOMY] code is any valid NUCC maintained Provider Taxonomy Code,6 then include in numerator; STOP processing. - c.
+If both a AND b are not met, then the service was not a "dental or oral health" service; STOP processing.
+This subject is already included in the denominator but will not be included in the numerator.

-Note 1: Some states may use codes other than CDT codes to reimburse for fluoride.
-These codes should be included in the [SERVICE CODE] codes in addition to D1206 and D1208.
+Note 1: Some states may use codes other than CDT codes to reimburse for fluoride.7 These codes should be included in the [SERVICE CODE] codes in addition to D1206 and D1208.
 Note 2: In this step, all claims with missing or invalid SERVICE CODE or with missing or invalid NUCC maintained Provider Taxonomy Codes should be excluded.

-YOU NOW HAVE NUMERATOR (NUM) COUNT: Enrollees at "elevated risk" who received a preventive service as an oral health service
+YOU NOW HAVE NUMERATOR (NUM) COUNT: Subjects at "elevated risk" who received a preventive service as a dental or oral health service

-5. Report

-- a.
-Unduplicated count of enrollees in numerator - b.
-Unduplicated count of enrollees in denominator - c.
+- 5. Report - a.
+Unduplicated count of subjects in numerator - b.
+Unduplicated count of subjects in denominator - c.
 Measure rate (NUM/DEN)